juusopiikkila/nuxt-urql-memory-leak/README.md

 yarn install
 yarn build
 yarn start

+# for memory leak (in another console)
+yarn autocannon:leak

-yarn autocannon (in another console)
+# for no memory leak (in another console)
+yarn autocannon:no-leak
 ```